Ha0Tang/XingGAN/README.md

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
 If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.
+___
+*Progress is impossible without change, and those who cannot change their minds cannot change anything.*